teddycitrus/iris-application/README.md

 Iris is a Python accessibility tool that lets you control your computer without a mouse.
 Using a standard webcam it tracks your eye gaze to move the cursor, detects blinks and winks as clicks, and activates speech-to-text by mouth detection, all in real time with no OpenCV window required.

 The gaze engine was reworked to be smooth and accurate.
 It uses a distance-invariant signal that fuses head pose and iris position (both divided by the inter-eye width so it does not matter how close you sit), a One Euro Filter for velocity-adaptive smoothing (steady when you hold still, responsive when you move fast), a magnitude clamp so a single bad frame cannot fling the cursor, and a blink freeze so blinking to click does not jerk the aim.
-This approach is adapted from the gaze/smoothing math in [STERBAN0/Conjure](https://github.com/STERBAN0/Conjure) (algorithms only, none of its visuals).

 Everything runs from a single `main.py`.
 The eye-tracking path is fully hands-free; the hand-gesture controls are optional extras that only activate when your hands are visible.